cogentcore/core/gi3d/README.md

 All Meshes are stored directly on the Scene, and must have unique names, as they are referenced from Solids by name.
 The Mesh contains all the verticies, etc that define a shape, and are the major memory-consuming elements of the scene (along with textures).
 Thus, the Solid is very lightweight and just points to the Mesh, so Meshes can be reused across multiple Solids for efficiency.

-Meshes are only indexed triangles, and there are standard shapes such as Box, Sphere, Cylinder, Capsule, and Line (rendered as a thin Box with end points specified).
+Meshes are *only* indexed triangles, and there are standard shapes such as `Box`, `Sphere`, `Cylinder`, `Capsule`, and `Lines` (rendered as thin boxes with end points specified).

-Textures are also stored by unique names on the Scene, and the Material can optionally refer to a texture -- likewise allowing efficient re-use across different Solids.
+`Texture`s are also stored by unique names on the Scene, and the Material can optionally refer to a texture -- likewise allowing efficient re-use across different Solids.

-The Scene also contains a Library of uniquely-named "objects" (Groups) which can be loaded from 3D object files, and then added into the scenegraph as needed.
+The Scene also contains a `Library` of uniquely-named "objects" (Groups) which can be loaded from 3D object files, and then added into the scenegraph as needed.
 Thus, a typical, efficient workflow is to initialize a Library of such objects, and then configure the specific scene from these objects.
 The library objects are Cloned into the scenegraph -- because the Group and Solid nodes are lightweight, this is all very efficient.

 The Scene also holds the Camera and Lights for rendering -- there is no point in putting these out in the scenegraph -- if you want to add a Solid representing one of these elements, you can easily do so.